MartV0/personal-site/content/posts/variable_sized_on_stack.md

 The variable sized arrays are then just put on top of the stack, they can be addressed by using the additional variable.

-Lets have a look at the what the array allocation compiles to.
+Let's have a look at the what the array allocation compiles to.
 ```C
 unsigned arr[size];
 ```